sanying123/documentation/using-the-api/reference.md

         "severityFilter": [],
         "titleFilter": "",
         "assignedToFilter": [],
-        "includeTraffic": true
+        "includeCalls": true
     }
 },
 ```

-* `orderBy`: the response field used to sort the results, can be any of the vulnerability fields.
-* `orderByDirection`: either `DESC` or `ASC` will be applied to the `orderBy` field.
+* `orderByDirection`: either `DESC` or `ASC` will be applied to the `firstDetected` field of a vulnerability.
 * `applicationId`: if included in this list, only results for these application IDs will be returned.
 * `statusFilter`: if present, only results for vulnerabilities in these statuses will be returned
 * `severityFilter`: if present, only results for vulnerabilities of these severities will be returned
 * `titleFilter`: if present the vulnerability title will be partially-matched with this, it might make the query slower.
 * `assignedToFilter`: if present, only vulnerabilities that have been assigned to the passed emails will be returned.
-* `includeTraffic`: true by default, this indicates that `incidentCount` and `trafficCount` will be returned as part of the results, omitting them might be beneficial if you do not need them as they slow a bit the query.
+* `includeCalls`: true by default, this indicates that `securityEvents`, `blockedEvents` and `calls` will be returned as part of the results, omitting them might be beneficial if you do not need them as they slow a bit the query.

 ## Application vulnerabilities